What do Nurses do?

 - 4 + 1 “FACT” option - This option allows students to complete a traditional four-year program at SJU in any major, as long as they complete the necessary prerequisite Nursing courses for Jefferson.
 Students, then, apply during their senior year at SJU to Jefferson for a one-year (12 month) accelerated Nursing program.
 Students complete their Nursing courses and clinical work in one calendar year and not only earn the BSN but also earn 9 credits toward their MSN (Master's) degree.
 To qualify for this program, students should have at least a 3.2 undergraduate GPA at SJU.
 If a student has less than a 3.2, they will need to take the GRE (Graduate Record Exam) and submit their scores along with the application for this accelerated program.

 - 4 + 2 “Accelerated Pathway” option – This program is similar to the FACT program described above, except that it allows students to complete their Nursing training in two academic years (during the fall and spring only) at Jefferson.
 This option is for students who have already earned their Bachelor’s degree and who want to earn a second Bachelor’s degree in Nursing.

-For detailed descriptions of each of these programs along with a list of prerequisite courses, visit the Jefferson School of Nursing website.
+For detailed descriptions of each of these programs along with a list of prerequisite courses, visit Thomas Jefferson's Nursing Program website.